 3. The five levels of productivity

-I have defined five levels that capture the most important components of productivity.
-Understanding each of these levels will help you use your time more effectively.
-Think of them as the building blocks you can use to construct an effective system.
-Level one is the most fundamental level.
-As such, this is the one we’ll focus upon almost exclusively in this book.

 Below is a quick overview of the five levels of productivity.
 Keep these levels in mind as you strive to make a better use of your time.

 Level 1—destroying distractions and improving your focus